sbsolidarity/hotline/README.md

 #### responders.json

-An array of phone numbers (with `+1` or other country code, plus area code) that should be notified upon receipt of new reports.
+An array of phone numbers (with `+1` or other country code, plus area code) that should be notified upon receipt of new reports, and are empowered to block (and unblock) phone numbers.

 ## Running in production